Essential Travel Information

 South America & Central America

-Argentina, Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Panama, Paraguay, Peru, Suriname, Trinidad and Tobago, Venezuela.
+Argentina, Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Panama, Paraguay, Peru, Suriname, Trinidad and Tobago, and Venezuela.

 Certain countries in Africa require that you travel with an unabridged birth certificate and other documentation when you are travelling with children under the age of 18.